Cultural Diversity in The Workplace: What it is, Why it’s Important, and How to Get Started

 In fact, people who felt their company wasn’t doing enough for diversity scored lower in all areas of job satisfaction - particularly in areas of pay and career advancement.

 Additionally, a study by Deloitte found that companies with inclusive cultures have 22% lower turnover rates.
 This study also found that millennials are 83% more engaged when working in an inclusive culture.
+Drawing from a culturally diverse talent pool and fostering an inclusive workplace environment can further enhance retention by creating a space where all employees feel valued and empowered to contribute.

 More Innovation